dequbed/rsasl/README.md

 allowing downstream users to select available mechanisms and add support for additional mechanisms without any changes required in the protocol handling crate.

-rsasl provide a large number of mechanisms by itself:
+rsasl provide a number of mechanisms by itself:

 - EXTERNAL
 - ANONYMOUS